 Have you been feeling tired and down for months with no explanation?
-Your thyroid could be to blame.
+Dysfunction in your body’s thyroid gland could be the culprit.
 This small gland plays an integral role in regulating your body’s metabolism and too much stress combined with lifestyle and dietary deficiencies can be to blame for its malfunctioning.

 What is the Thyroid Gland?